OSC/ood-documentation/develop/_sources/customizations.rst.txt

      - https://idp.osc.edu/auth/realms/osc/account/identity

 Since OnDemand 2.1, custom links can be added to the Help menu using the configuration property ``help_menu``.
-Links will be inserted at the end of the core links already included in the menu by the OnDemand codebase.
+Links will be inserted at the end of the core links already included in the menu by the OnDemand code-base.

 ``help_menu`` supports all the link definitions developed for the custom navigation configuration.
 For more information on how to create custom links, see for example :ref:`adding urls to menus <menus-for-urls>`.